harshitpaunikar1/harshitpaunikar1/.github/project-buildup-history.md

 - Task summary: One more pass: pushed a tiny fix after a teammate's comment — nothing major, just a wording issue in the output.
 - Deliverable: Should've caught it earlier but better now than later.
+## 2023-01-09 - Day 6: Polish wrap

+- Task summary: Ended up revisiting this in the evening — spent time just reading back through everything to make sure it still made sense end to end.
+- Deliverable: One of those satisfying small wins.